No grounds found to remove McCurtain County sheriff, Oklahoma AG says after investigation

 People are also reading…

 McCurtain County Commissioner Mark Jennings, whom the newspaper alleged was part of the conversation, resigned shortly after the incident became national news.
-Clardy, Jail Administrator Larry Hendrix and Sheriff's Office Investigator Alicia Manning — the other parties that were allegedly part of the conversation — resisted calls for their resignations.
+Clardy, Jail Administrator Larry Hendrix and Sheriff's Office Investigator Alicia Manning — the other parties who allegedly were part of the conversation — resisted calls for their resignations.

 After Clardy resisted calls for his resignation, Gov. Kevin Stitt asked Drummond to investigate whether the sheriff could be forcibly removed from office.